xinshi-chen/MultiDAG/README.md

 pip install -e .
 ```

-## Run the experiments
-Navigate to the `experiments/` folder and use the run files to run the experiments.
+## Experiment 1: Simulations
 Descriptions of implementation details coming soon.....

+## Experiment 2: Recovering gene regulatory networks
+We simulate single-cell gene regulatory networks with [SERGIO](https://github.com/PayamDiba/SERGIO) and recover them with MultiDAG.
+When the number of samples per network is limited, MultiDAG improves overall accuracy by sharing information between recovery tasks.

+To reproduce our results, navigate to the `experiments/` folder and run `run_sergio.sh`